will666/wasabi-cli/README.md

 Each module holds its own `Pipfile` and python3 environment.

 ## Root Installation (optional)
-The environment at the root directory is dedicated to code formatting and is optional.
+The Pipenv file at the root directory is dedicated to code formatting support and is optional.

 ```shell
 pipenv --three
 pipenv shell